1989 Indianapolis 500: Television

 The race was carried live flag-to-flag coverage in the United States on ABC Sports.
 The 1989 race celebrated the 25th year of the Indy 500 on ABC.
 Paul Page served as host and play-by-play announcer, accompanied by Bobby Unser and Sam Posey.
 At the start of the race, Unser drove the pace car, and reported live from the car during the pace laps.

 Pit reporters Jack Arute and Brian Hammons were joined by Dr. Jerry Punch, who appeared at Indy for the first time.

 The telecast would go on to win the Sports Emmy award for "Outstanding Live Sports Special."

+1988–89 USAC Gold Crown Championship

+The 1988–89 USAC Gold Crown Championship season consisted of one sanctioned race.
+The schedule was based on a split-calendar, beginning in June 1988 and running through May 1989.
+Starting in 1981, USAC scaled back their participation in top-level Indy car racing, and ultimately ceased sanctioning races outside of the Indianapolis 500 following their 1983–84 season.
+Subsequently, the Gold Crown Championship would consist of only one event annually; the winner of the Indianapolis 500 would be the de facto Gold Crown champion, as it was their lone points-paying event.
+The preeminent national championship season was instead sanctioned by CART, and the Indy 500 paid championship points separately (on a different scale) toward the CART championship as well.

+Emerson Fittipaldi, by virtue of winning the 1989 Indianapolis 500, also won the 1988–89 USAC Championship.